offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 The last thing to do is to set up DNS.
 I use AWS Route53 for my DNS, so all of the records are there.
 Rather than copy the public IP over from Azure to it, I take advantage of the ability of Terraform to interact with multiple cloud providers.
 The `bastion-pip` and `bastion-resources` names in the data below refer to the public IP resource name and group that the public IP server example defined.

 I created a `bastion.offby1.net` A record, which is the default server for the bastion, and then defined a `CNAME` for bookwyrm.
-I\'m \... honestly not sure it\'s the best way.
+I'm \... honestly not sure it's the best way.
 Should I have created an A record for the subsite?
-I don\'t know; please feel free to tell me in the comments :D
+I don't know; please feel free to tell me in the comments :D

 ``` terraform
 terraform {